 Question: Are Home Inspectors Liable in Ontario?

-Answer: Yes, home inspectors can be liable in Ontario for negligence or breach of contract if they fail to perform inspections to the required standard of care, resulting in financial losses for the buyer or seller.
+Answer: Yes, home inspectors can be liable in Ontario for negligence or breach of contract if they fail to perform inspections to the required standard of care, resulting in financial losses for you, the buyer or seller.

-Are Home Inspectors Liable in Ontario?
-The Liability of Home Inspectors
+When Are Home Inspectors Liable in Ontario?

 The Role of Home Inspectors

 First, let’s clarify the role of home inspectors.
 A home inspector’s job is to assess the current condition of a property.
 This assessment includes examining key components of the home, such as the roof, foundation, HVAC system, plumbing, and electrical systems.
 They provide a detailed report outlining their findings, which helps buyers make informed decisions.
+They act as your eyes and ears, pointing out visible issues and potential concerns.

 Click here for more information about Orangeville real estate agents